jamie-miller-rva/Lending_Club_Credit_Risk/README.md

 Results for Resampling Models to Predict Credit Risk:

-* The Logistic Regression Classifier using Random Oversampling had a balanced_accuracy_score of 0.647; however, it is not suitable for high_risk loans as indicated by the low precision score (0.01) and low f1 score (0.02)
+* The Logistic Regression Classifier using Random Oversampling is not suitable for high_risk loans as indicated by the low precision score and low f1 score:
+      1. balanced_accuracy_score of 0.647
+      2. low precision score of 0.01
+      3. low f1 score 0.02

-* The Logistic Regression Classifier using Synthetic Minority Oversampling Technique (SMOTE) had a balanced_accuracy_score of 0.662; however, it was not suitable for high_risk loans as indicated by the low percision score(0.01) and low f1 score (0.02)
+* The Logistic Regression Classifier using Synthetic Minority Oversampling Technique (SMOTE) is not suitable for high_risk loans as indicated by the low percision score and low f1 score:
+      1. balanced_accuracy_score of 0.662
+      2. low percision score 0.01
+      3. low f1 score 0.02

-* The  Logistic Regression Classifier using ClusterCentroids to undersample had a balanced_accuracy_score of 0.545; however it is not suitable for high_risk loans as indicated by the low percision score (0.01) and low f1 score (0.01)
+* The  Logistic Regression Classifier using ClusterCentroids to undersample is not suitable for high_risk loans as indicated by the low percision score and low f1 score:
+    1. balanced_accuracy_score of 0.545
+    2. low percision score 0.01
+    3. low f1 score 0.01

 Summary for Resampling Models to Predict Credit Risk: No technique of oversampling, undersampling or a combination was found to addequaltely addressed this unbalanced classification problem using a Logistic Regression Model therefore there is no model recommendation.